HACC2016/teamkipa/README.md

 ## Deployment

-Kipa is currently deployed to [Galaxy](http://galaxy.meteor.com).
+Kipa can be deployed to [Galaxy](http://galaxy.meteor.com).
 To successfully deploy to Galaxy, invoke the following command from within the app/ directory:

 ```
 DEPLOY_HOSTNAME=galaxy.meteor.com meteor deploy kipa.meteorapp.com --settings ../settings/settings.json --owner philipmjohnson
 ```

-Note that for this command to work:
+Note that for this command to work unedited:

   * You need to have a settings/settings.json file.
 See the file settings/sample.settings.json for hints on how to construct this file.

   * You need to be authorized to deploy to philipmjohnson's galaxy account.
 See Philip for details.

-## Live prototype

-A prototype is deployed at: [http://kipa.meteorapp.com](http://kipa.meteorapp.com)